chekkan/chekkan.com/content/blog/github-workflow-haskell-yesod-docker-stack.md

         stack-version: 'latest'
 ```

-[setup-haskell action](https://github.com/actions/setup-haskell) allows you to configure a virtual environment with haskell ghc, optionally stack and cabal.
-The above configuration sets up the appropriate ghc and latest stack.
+[setup-haskell action](https://github.com/actions/setup-haskell) allows you to configure a virtual environment with haskell `ghc`, optionally `stack` and `cabal`.
+The above configuration sets up the appropriate `ghc` and latest `stack`.
 I have chosen to go with ghc version `8.8` which is the supported ghc version in my stack resolver `lts-16.0`.

 ### Cache

-With just these steps, the builds take too long to run.
+Even with the minimal yesod application, the builds take too long to run.
 For me, it was _16 - 18 minutes_ to finish a successful build.
-In his book _Extreme Programming Explained, Kent Beck_ talks about _10 minute_ builds.
+In his book [_Extreme Programming Explained](https://www.goodreads.com/book/show/67833.Extreme_Programming_Explained), Kent Beck_ talks about _10 minute_ builds.
 The time was taken mostly because with each workflow instantiation, GitHub spins up a clean virtual environment.
 And the `stack build` command will have to rebuild all the binaries from source again.
 This is not the case in C# projects where the packages from NuGet are already compiled dlls.
 The build step would only involve just compiling your application code.

 When developing locally, the builds do not take this long because `stack` reuses build binaries from previous runs.
 We'll have to make use of GitHub's Cache action to recreate this behaviour.